MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 ### Resource model

-Communication between the Mobile Plans service and the MO service involves manipulating the resources in the following diagram.
+Communication between the Mobile Plans service and the Mobile Operator API involves manipulating the resources in the following diagram.
 Explanations for each resource are in the tables following the diagram.

 <img src="images/mobile_plans_get_balance_resource.png" alt="GetBalance API resource model diagram" title="GetBalance API resource model diagram" width="600" />